 Toolkit – Here are some resources that we have developed that can assist you in communicating this change in your own organization:

-View full policy statement approved by GFOA Executive Board on March 5, 2021 on proper referencing of the comprehensive annual financial report.
+View full policy statement approved by GFOA Executive Board on March 5, 2021 and by GFOA membership on July 12, 2021.

 Frequently Asked Questions